 Please consult the online abstract writing module developed by JIAS in collaboration with Health[e]Foundation.
 It is designed to help you develop your abstract.
 The AMP is now closed.

-The IAS 2019 Scholarship Programme was open to anyone around the world working or volunteering in the field of HIV and AIDS and who was at least 16 years old at the time of the conference.
-Applications are now under review.
-Priority will be given to:
+The IAS 2019 Scholarship Programme was open to anyone around the world working or volunteering in the field of HIV and AIDS and who will be at least 16 years old at the time of the conference.
+Priority was given to:

-Financial assistance will be offered to community representatives, healthcare workers, junior investigators and media representatives from resource-limited settings.
+Financial assistance was offered to qualifying abstract presenters, community representatives, healthcare workers, and junior investigators from resource-limited settings.

 Applicants can verify the status of their scholarship application at any time on the profile platform.